 So the final verdict.
 If you have the time and money, sure, going to portfolio school is a very solid option for getting your training and building your book.
 (As long as you choose a good school!
 If you go this route, do your homework.)
 But do you need to go to portfolio school?
 No.

-If you’re ready to dig in, start learning right now and start building your book with ads (both spec and real), then you have plenty of options and opportunities right in front of you.
+If you’re ready to dig in, start learning right now and start building your book with ads (both spec and real).
 Your top objectives are to become the best trained professional copywriter that you can and to build a great portfolio.
 And you don’t need a brick-and-mortar school to do it.

 Your turn!
 How do you feel about portfolio schools?
 Let us know in the comments below!